 - Your baby is able to sit upright when supported

 The first foods to introduce to your child’s diet should be rich sources of iron, such as pureed red meat, chicken, fish, legumes and iron-fortified rice cereals.
-Following this, there isn’t a specific order that foods need to be introduced and you can look to introduce a range of vegetables, fruits and foods from the other five food groups.
+Following this, there isn’t a specific order that foods need to be introduced.
+You can then look to introduce a range of vegetables, fruits and foods from the other five food groups.

-It is a good idea to only introduce one food at a time over the space of a couple of days to allow your baby to become accustom to the new food.
-This can also help you to identify any potential allergies to certain foods.
+It is a good idea to only introduce one food at a time over the space of a couple of days.
+This will allow your baby to become accustomed to the new food.
+It can also help you to identify any potential allergies to certain foods.

 We recommend introducing foods with a wide variety of colours and flavours before the age of 12 months.
 This will help your child to accept a wider range of foods when they are older.
 Don’t worry if your baby refuses new foods, that’s normal.
 Babies need to be offered new foods several times before they learn to enjoy them.